fabian-kostadinov/fabian-kostadinov.github.io/_posts/2014-09-12-stock-market-informational-websites-i-like.md

 ## Yahoo Finance
 Link: [http://finance.yahoo.com/](http://finance.yahoo.com/)
 Everyone knows this one.
 Still one of the best websites on stocks on the net.
 I particularly enjoy the news section on individual stocks.
 The message board can be informative sometimes, too.
 Same thing with the stock's key statistics.
 There even is information on stock options available.
 Oh, and did I mention the historical data download?
 One of my most favorite features above all.
+What is probably less known is that Yaoo Finance also has a section with multiples by sectors and industries available at [http://biz.yahoo.com/p/s_conameu.html](http://biz.yahoo.com/p/s_conameu.html).
+This is really helpful to compare multiples like P/E, P/B or ROE of a single company to the rest of the sector or industry.
+One drawback is that data quality at Yahoo Finance is not always the best.
+So you have to be careful with the information you receive.

 ## Google Finance
 Link: [http://www.google.com/finance/](http://www.google.com/finance)